6 minute Quick read.

 three principles for such a philosophy.

-Principle #1: Clutter is costly
+Principle #1: Clutter is costly.

 For example, Thoreau spent